Fundamentals of Automotive Diagnostics and Repair

 The focus of this workshop is to create a project-based, hands on environment where students are provided authentic opportunities to gain knowledge and functional skills for all major systems of the automobile.
 Successful graduates be able to take entry level positions in the automotive industry, will be able to address everyday issues, conduct minor diagnostics and make general mechanical repairs to a variety of automobiles.

 Today's public schools rely mostly on knowledge-based learning techniques.
 Unfortunately not all students respond to lectures and reading comprehension.
 Many students learn by doing and have difficulty with sheer memorization.
 Our founder struggled throughout his highschool and college career and found he had to make and constantly review flashcards inorder to achieve the memorization that came so easily to his peers!

 Automotive technicians are in growing demand and Automotive Vocational Resource will allow you to Do It Yourself without going it alone.

-Week 5 – Cooling systems, heating and air conditioning and Power adders, turbos, superchargers, and nitrous oxide (No2).
+Session 9&10 – Cooling systems, heating and air conditioning and Power adders, turbos, superchargers, and nitrous oxide (No2)

 Cost of tuition

 AVS's 10 week Fundamentals class meets twice a week on Tuesdays and Thursdays totalling 20, 6 hour classes.
 The cost for each student is $2,500.
 With a small class size of 8-10 students will get all the individual attention they need.
 Class begins at 7:30am with knowledge based learning in a classroom setting followed by hands on experienced based learning with a break inbetween.
 Pick up time will be anywhere from 11:30am - 2:30 pm.

 ASV’s 10 week curriculum currently educates teenagers and provides them a solid foundation to find their own place in our automotive society.
 This could lead to a lucrative career an amazing social outlet or way to save money in the future